gdebrauwer/laravel-hateoas/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/gdebrauwer/laravel-hateoas.svg?style=flat-square)](https://scrutinizer-ci.com/g/gdebrauwer/laravel-hateoas)
 [![Total Downloads](https://img.shields.io/packagist/dt/gdebrauwer/laravel-hateoas.svg?style=flat-square)](https://packagist.org/packages/gdebrauwer/laravel-hateoas)

-> This package is a work in progress.

 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) allows you to expose the authorization logic of your REST API.
-This package makes it easy to add such HATEOAS links to your Laravel API resources.
+This package makes it easy to add HATEOAS links to your Laravel API resources.

+Each resource has its HATEOAS links, and only the accessible links per resource are returned.
+If a link is not available on a resource, then the clients of your API can disable functionality linked to that HATEOAS link.

-By default an array of links will be added to the JSON of an API resource:
+By default an array of links, in the following format, will be added to the JSON of a Laravel API resource:

 ```json
 {